|

 Wave T ergonomic guitar.
 I painted the guitar body with

-guitar body was very rough now and it took very many clear coats and fine sanding to get a finish that
+guitar body was very rough from the embedded glitter and it took very many clear coats and fine sanding to get a finish that

 was shiny for the new ergonomic guitar.
-I really only did it
+I really only did the all the clear coats and fine sanding on the front surface of the guitar.

 was actually less sticky against the skin on the inside of my